Animal-assisted therapy: Post-traumatic stress disorder

 The disorder can develop when a person experiences a sexual assault or rape.
 Sexual assault is the leading cause of post-traumatic stress disorder in women; an estimated 50% of women who were sexually assaulted develop the condition.
 Animal-assisted therapy can be an effective in treating the trauma for survivors of sexual assault.
 The presence of dogs have been shown to improve communication between the survivor and the therapist and to decrease survivors' anxiety and fear-responses.
 Animal-assisted therapy increases social interaction for those with the disorder.
 Studies show that animal-assisted therapy leads to an overall reduction of symptoms including anger, depression, and dissociation in survivors of sexual assault.
 Animal-assisted therapy has also been shown to reduce problem behavior and improves overall behavioral functioning for children survivors of sexual assault.

-While results are promising, further research is needed to show the effectiveness of animal-assisted interventions in treating post-traumatic stress disorder for sexual assault survivors across varying demographics.
+Further research is needed to show the effectiveness of animal-assisted interventions in treating post-traumatic stress disorder for sexual assault survivors across varying demographics.
 Limitations in current research include small sample sizes and reliance on anecdotal evidence.

 Autism spectrum disorder

-Animal-assisted therapy may reduce the symptoms of autism spectrum disorder such as aggressiveness, irritability, are able to be distracted, and hyperactivity.
+Animal-assisted therapy may reduce the symptoms of autism spectrum disorder such as aggressiveness, irritability, difficulty concentrating, and hyperactivity.
 In one review, five out of nine studies reviewed showed positive effects of therapeutic horseback riding on children with autism spectrum disorder.
-Canine assisted intervention provides a calmer environment by reducing the stress, irritation, and anxiety that children with autism spectrum disorder experience.
-Playing with dogs increases the positive mood in children with autism spectrum disorder.
+Canine-assisted intervention provides a calmer environment by reducing the stress, irritation, and anxiety that children with autism spectrum disorder experience.
+Playing with dogs increases positive mood in children with autism spectrum disorder.
 Animals also can serve as a social catalyst.
 In the presence of animals, children with autism spectrum disorder are more likely to engage in social interactions with humans.
-However, the impact of animal-assisted therapy upon parent-child interaction is not clear.
+However, the impact of animal-assisted therapy upon parent–child interaction is not clear.

 Dementia

 Animal-assisted therapy encourages expressions of emotions and cognitive stimulation through discussions and reminiscing of memories while the patient bonds with the animal.
-Studies have found that animal assisted therapies (particularly using dogs) resulted in measurable quality of life improvements for patients with dementia.
+Studies have found that animal-assisted therapies (particularly using dogs) resulted in measurable quality of life improvements for patients with dementia.
 Patients with dementia were also found to improve their social interactions and their scores on the Cohen-Mansfield Agitation Inventory.
 Animal-assisted therapy has been shown to slightly reduce depressive symptoms in people with dementia in a 2019 systematic review.